How To Look At A House

 The building code has formulas for determining the maximum length of a dryer vent, however the flexible transitional duct that connects to it behind the dryer does not count.
 The code also defers to manufacturer’s specifications, which exceed the length allowed by the building code in some cases, especially for “LONG VENT” rated dryer models with a high-volume air output.

-Let’s start with what the IRC (International Residential Code) says: the maximum length of a straight run of dryer duct is 25 feet for electric or 35 feet for gas, with a 5 foot deduction in length for each 90º bend and half that for 45º bends, based on using a 4-inch smooth metal vent, with no screws protruding into the air flow.
+Let’s start with what the IRC (International Residential Code) says: the maximum length of a straight run of dryer duct is 35 feet, with a 5 foot deduction in length for each 90º bend and half that for 45º bends, based on using a 4-inch smooth metal vent, with no screws protruding into the air flow (IRC M1502.4.5.1).

 The chart for the long vent model of the same dryer shows a dramatic increase in allowable vent length.
 Even with multiple elbows, it easily exceeds the 45-foot rating requirement, at a premium of about 40% over the standard model price.